For complete guides to homebrew and custom firmware for other devices, check out CFW.Guide.

 If you do not have a Wii U console, you will not be able to dump games to your PC and therefore you will not be able to use Cemu.

 Yes!
 Cemu supports online play, using official Nintendo servers.
 To do this, we will need to dump your account data from your Wii U to use for connecting to the servers.
 This process is easy and quick to set up, and does not require any permanent modification to your console.

 If your account is banned, or if you do not own a Wii U console, you will not be able to use online play with Cemu.

 It depends.
 A lot of people will be able to run most games at full speed, however you must take hardware requirements into account.
 While the Wii U is not a particularly demanding console, emulation requires a machine with much greater hardware than the original machine.
 Check below to see if your PC will work.

 A good processor will definitely help speed things up.
 While modern video-games can be less dependent, emulation can rely quite heavily on CPU performance.
 We recommend at least an AMD Ryzen 3 or an Intel i5 processor.

-For best performance across all games, we recommend using 8GB of RAM or more.
-While the Cemu website says it can run off of a minimum of 4GB of RAM, this is not recommended and may experience crashes, stuttering and general performance issues in a lot of games.
+For the best performance across all games, we recommend using 8GB of RAM or more.
+While the Cemu website says it can run off of a minimum of 4GB of RAM, this is not recommended and may cause crashes, stuttering and general performance issues in a lot of games.

 NVIDIA GPUs are recommended as they can take some of the load off of the CPU.
 AMD GPUs are also good, but heavily reliant on the performance of the CPU.

-If you’re running on a thinner laptop or other low-powered machine, you may be using an iGPU instead, which is not officially supported by Cemu.
+If you are running on a thinner laptop or other low-powered machine, you may be using an iGPU instead, which is not officially supported by Cemu.
 While some users have reported playable framerates using integrated graphics, playing on a more powerful machine will yield much better results.